zunayeed/CP/Two Characters HackerRank.md

     String s = in.next();

     int longestSolution = 0;
-    for (int i = 0; i < 26; i++)
+    // nexted for loop to consider all combinations of (a,b) for (int i = 0; i < 26; i++)
     {
         for (int j = i + 1; j < 26; j++)